kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

 pod.specHostUsers, then if the featuregate is disabled all works as expected (no user namespace is used).

+We will add tests exercising the `switch` of feature gate itself (what happens if I disable a feature gate after having objects written with the new field)

 <!--
 The e2e framework does not currently support enabling or disabling feature gates.
 However, unit tests in each component dealing with managing data, created